Your browser doesn't support JavaScript api – Page 3 – Windows Programming

 HDC GetDC(HWND hWnd);

-Where hWnd is a handle to the required Windows device context.
-If this value is NULL, GetDC retrieves the device context for the entire screen.
-If the function succeeds, the return value is a handle to the DC for the required window’s client area.
+Where hWnd is a handle to the window whose device context is required.
+If this value is NULL, GetDC() retrieves the device context for the entire screen.
+If the function succeeds, the return value is a handle to the device context for the specified window’s client area.
 If the function fails, the return value is NULL.

 GetWindowDC()